 Signals, Images & Data

-Professor Harer's primary research is in the use of geometric, combinatorial and computational techniques to study a variety of problems in data analysis, shape recognition, image segmentation, tracking, brain imaging, biological networks and gene expression.
+Professor Harer's primary research is in the use of geometric, combinatorial and computational techniques to study a variety of problems in data analysis, shape recognition, image segmentation, tracking, cyber security, ioT, biological networks and gene expression.

 Cohen-Steiner, D, Edelsbrunner, H, Harer, J, and Morozov, D. "Persistent homology for kernels, images, and cokernels."
 Proceedings of the Annual ACM-SIAM Symposium on Discrete Algorithms (2009): 1011-1020.

 Bendice, P, Cohen-Steiner, D, Edelsbrunner, H, Harer, J, and Morozov, D. "Inferring local homology from sampled stratified spaces."
-Proceedings - Annual IEEE Symposium on Foundations of Computer Science, FOCS (2007): 536-546.
+Proceedings Annual Ieee Symposium on Foundations of Computer Science, Focs (December 1, 2007): 536-546.
 Full Text

 Attali, D, Edelsbrunner, H, Harer, J, and Mileyko, Y. "Alpha-beta witness complexes."
-Lecture Notes in Computer Science (including subseries Lecture Notes in Artificial Intelligence and Lecture Notes in Bioinformatics) 4619 LNCS (2007): 386-397.
+Lecture Notes in Computer Science (Including Subseries Lecture Notes in Artificial Intelligence and Lecture Notes in Bioinformatics) 4619 LNCS (December 1, 2007): 386-397.